What Is a Learner Record in QQI Courses

 Learner Record and reflection writing

-Self-learning and reflective writing are processes that happen with time and include the entire testing process including preparing, assessing.
+Self-learning and reflective writing are processes that happen with time and include the entire testing process including preparing and assessing.
 Also, writing can be a variety of media including any means of multimedia like audio, video, etc. But must be submitted on tape.

 Briefly, as the Learner Record incorporates the student’s experiences, it is the same for reflective writing.
 In fact, In both one ought to draw the similarities between the practical experience and theory.
 Hence, we can say that both have a lot in common.